jhg/rust-vscode-template/README.md

 ```
 Then open in your favorite browser `target/doc/{{crate_name}}/index.html` HTML document.

-Also it has available a task `Rust: cargo doc - {{project-name}}` for Visual Studio Code.
+Also it has available a task `Rust: cargo doc` for Visual Studio Code.
-But maybe you will prefer the task `Open: HTML doc - {{project-name}}` to build and open the doc in the browser.
+But maybe you will prefer the task `Rust: cargo doc --open` to build and open the doc in the browser.